Moving from Integration to Interoperability

 - Integration without metadata management generates many versions of the truth, compromises decision-making and audit

-- Integration through APIs and web services lack resilience to software changes, especially when these integration methods are not commercially supported
+- Integration through APIs and web services lacks resilience to software changes, especially when these integration methods are not commercially supported

 - Integration without shared budget, commitment, and approval controls introduces compliance risks